TIPS FOR WHEN EX HAS THE KIDS

 Shared custody may be fair, but it’s emotionally trying.
 You know that your ex deserves some time with the kids, but you don’t know what to do with yourself when they spend the week at his or her house.
-Your home just feels so empty.
+Your home just feels so empty when ex has the kids.

 It’s a common complaint from divorced parents.
 Below are a few tips that may help the emotional side of the process.